Scenic Rides, Vintage Trains and Unique Rail Museums

 Down in Yacolt, under the watchful eye of Mount Saint Helens, the Chelatchie Prairie Railroad has a number of themed rides through mid-December, including fall leaf peeping, Halloween-themed and patriot rides, and special Christmas excursions.
 The train follows the old lumber and passenger line, which was started in 1888, and is a favorite of train enthusiasts.

 If you have ever wanted to travel down railroad tracks at your speed, the Vance Creek Railriders near Shelton, Washington, is ready.
 Following a line of track laid by the Simpson Logging Co., this ride is unlike anything else around.
 Instead of sitting back on a train car, passengers are part of the action as they help to pedal a multi-seat, open-air, human-powered vehicle.

 The 2-hour, 13-mile round-trip journey passes through forests and winds along and passes over Goldsborough Creek.
-The adventures into the Olympic Peninsula start at the end of May and run three times a day, Thursday through Monday, until early October.
+The adventures into the Olympic Peninsula start at the end of May and run three times a day, Thursday through Monday, until October.

 Not-to-Miss Train Museums

 Although scenic rides are only located in a few spots around the region, the impact of train travel and commerce is readily apparent at the numerous train museums of North Idaho and Eastern Washington.
 The Northern Pacific Depot Museum in Wallace, Idaho, is an incredible glimpse into the region when driving along Interstate 90.
 Located in an old chateau-style depot building, the museum details the rich railroad, mining and history of Wallace and the surrounding Silver Valley.